jkominek/x16glasgow/README.md

 Interface Explorer](https://glasgow-embedded.org/latest/intro.html).

-With it, the Glasgow can emulate nearly any IO card you might plug into the X16.
+With it, the Glasgow can emulate nearly any IO card you might plug into the X16, so long as that card only wants to talk to a modern USB-capable PC 🤓.
 So far I've [got an applet](https://github.com/jkominek/glasgow) which half-assedly emulates a 16550, and hooks it up to a pseudoterminal on a Linux system.
 With David Murray's ROMTERM, you can then use the X16 as